R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Approach

 Given the source demonstration $D_s=\{o_1,a_1,...,o_{H_s},a_{H_s}\}$, we need to fully parse the 3D observations $\{P_t\}$ into editable composition of objects, and parse the action trajectory $\{a_t\}$ into motion and skill segments, which facilitates further data generation.
 Formally, the goal of this pre-processing stage is: (1) \textbf{Scene parsing}.
 Assume the task of $D_s$ involves $K$ relevant objects.
 So for each timestamp $t$, the pointcloud observation $o_t$ should be segmented into $K$ object pointclouds $\{P_t^1,...,P_t^K\}$, one environment pointcloud $P_t^e$ and the pointcloud $P_t^a$ of robot's arm.
 (2) \textbf{Trajectory parsing}.
 Same with previous definition~\cite{garrett2024skillmimicgen,xue2025demogen} of motion and skill, $\{a_t\}$ should be segmented into sequence of interleaved motion / skill segments $\{a_1,...,a_{m_1}\}$ (motion-1), $\{a_{m_1+1},...,a_{s_1}\}$ (skill-1), $\{a_{s_1+1},...,a_{m_2}\}$ (motion-2), $\{a_{m_2+1},...,a_{s_2}\}$ (skill-2), etc. The objects relevant to each skill should also be known.

-For scene parsing, we can segment the $K$ objects in the first frame $I_1$ and track through the whole video.
+\textbf{Scene parsing:} We can segment the $K$ objects in the first frame $I_1$ and track through the whole video.
 The 2D masks can be projected into 3D to obtain pointcloud of each object.
 However, only segmenting each objects from $\{P_t\}$ is insufficient due to the incompleteness of RGB-D observation.
 For instance, the pointcloud of a cup may only represent the side facing the camera, leaving the occluded side unobserved.
 As a result, the observation will be incomplete when generating demonstrations from a novel viewpoint relative to the object.
 To this end, in addition to segmentation, we further complete the object pointclouds $\widetilde{P}_t^i=\mathcal{C}(P_t^i)$.
-We adopt a template-based 3D object tracking system~\cite{wen2024foundationpose} to achieve this, which generates complete object pointclouds $\{\widetilde{P}_t^1,...,\widetilde{P}_t^K\}_{t=1}^{H_s}$ for all frames given $K$ object masks in the first frame $I_1$.
+We adopt a template-based 3D object tracking system\footnote{We discuss utilization of other vision foundation models for tracking and completion in Section \ref{sec:ext} as an extension.}~\cite{wen2024foundationpose} to achieve this, which generates complete object pointclouds $\{\widetilde{P}_t^1,...,\widetilde{P}_t^K\}_{t=1}^{H_s}$ for all frames given $K$ object masks in the first frame $I_1$.
+Note that the object pointclouds should be converted to WCS.
+If the data is collected with an exterior camera, we simply use a fixed transformation $\boldsymbol{{\rm T}}_e$ from exterior camera to WCS.
+When a wrist camera is used, we apply $(\boldsymbol{{\rm A}}_t^{ee})^{-1}$ to convert the pointcloud of corresponding timestamp from wrist frame to WCS.

 We also need to acquire the complete environment pointcloud $\widetilde{P}^e$.
-Since the camera is fixed during task execution, $\widetilde{P}^e$ is static regardless of time.
-Therefore, we can remove the $K$ objects and get an observation $o_0$ before we collect $D_s$.
-Then simply set $\widetilde{P}^e$ as $P_0$.
-Given the complete objects $\{\widetilde{P}_t^1,...,\widetilde{P}_t^K\}$ and environment $\widetilde{P}^e$, the arm pointcloud $P_t^a$ can be obtained by $P_t^a=P_t\setminus (\widetilde{P}^e \cup \widetilde{P}_t^1 \cup ... \cup \widetilde{P}_t^K)$.
-We do not complete $P_t^a$ since we empirically find it brings negligible influence.
-As a result, the pointcloud observation $P_t$ for each frame is parsed into the combination of complete objects, environment and robot's arm.
+Since $\widetilde{P}^e$ is static regardless of time, we can simply remove the $K$ objects and scan the environment in WCS before we collect $D_s$.
+The pointcloud of robot's arm is ignored at this stage.
+We just measure $\boldsymbol{{\rm B}}_a$ of BCS, including the base position and orientation, which will be used to generate complete arm pointcloud according to robot dynamics in the following stage.